|

 Since sunset will be at 5:53, we will likely be able to see the new moon by about 6:45 p.m.

 MCC observes the beginning and end of lunar months following the sighting of the crescent moon.
-Please watch this video from Dr. Youssef Ismail at Zaytuna College to explain.
+Please watch this video by Dr. Youssef Ismail from Zaytuna College for an explanation.

 Questions? events@mcceastbay.org